Objects

 Bloom filter¶

 Java implementation of Valkey or Redis based RBloomFilter object is a bloom filter.
-Number of contained bits is limited to 2^32
+Number of contained bits is limited to 2^32 with data partitioning to 2^63.
+This object is thread-safe.

-Must be initialized with capacity size by tryInit(expectedInsertions, falseProbability)
+Must be initialized with capacity size by tryInit(expectedInsertions, falseProbability) method before usage.

 Code examples: